 John Griffiths, Lance Corporal, 26088, Welsh Regiment.
 John was the son of Thomas and Catherine Griffiths, of Rhostywarch, St. Davids.
 He enlisted at Bridgend into the Welsh Regiment.
 After training, he was posted to the 17th Battalion, Welsh Regiment, which was attached to 119 Brigade, 40th (Bantam) Division.
 The Division moved to France during June 1916, and moved to the front near Loos.
 Late in 1916 it moved south to the Somme, and fought at the Battle of the Ancre, and remained in the area over the winter.
 In March 1917 the Germans withdrew to their shortened line, called the Hindenburg Line, and the 40th Division was one of the Divisions that followed the withdrawal.
 John was killed during this stage of the war, on 24 April 1917, aged 20.
 He is buried at Fifteen Ravine British Cemetery, Villers-Plouich, France.

 William James Harries, Stoker 2nd Class, K/31623, Royal Navy.
-William was born on 4 October 1893, the son of Elias and Dinah Harries, of Penrhin Farm, Goodwick.
+William was born on 4 October 1893, the son of Elias and Dinah Harries, of Penrhiw Farm, Goodwick.
 He served in the Royal Navy aboard H.M.S.
 Q1 (Perugia).
 Perugia was a Q-Ship, which operated as an undercover merchant vessel with hidden guns, and was intended to be used to lure German submarines to their fate.
 On 3 December 1916, Perugia was off the north-west coast of Italy, in the Gulf of Genoa, when she was torpedoed and sunk by the German submarine U-63.
 William was 23 years old when he died that day, and is commemorated on Panel 16 of the Plymouth Naval Memorial, Devon.
+(The photograph of William is courtesy of Chris John).

 William Hart, Private, 38168, Welsh Regiment.
 William was the Son of Joseph and Eliza Hart, of 45, Hoy Street, Canning Town, London, and lived at Hendre Eynon, St. Davids prior to the war.
 He enlisted into the 9th Battalion, Welsh Regiment, which moved to France in July 1915 attached to 58 Brigade, 19th (Western) Division.
 The Division moved to positions near Festubert, north of Loos, where it readied to take art in the forthcoming Battle of Loos.
 William was killed here on 22 September 1915, while the 9th Welsh were getting ready for a move to Loos.
 He was 19 years old, and is buried at Brown's Road Military Cemetery, Festubert, France.